-Outsourcing software development has become one of the most popular methods to scale businesses in the digital era.
+Outsourcing software development and hiring a dedicated product development team have become two of the most popular methods to scale businesses in the digital era.
 If budget, staff shortage, deadline, or even quality of your project is at risk – outsourcing comes to the rescue.
 But is it really the best solution in every case?

-In this article you will find answers on the following important questions:
+In this article, you will find answers to the following important questions:

-- how to cooperate with a remote team to succeed
+- How do you cooperate with a remote team to succeed?

 Is outsourcing software development a good solution?

-Unfortunately, outsourcing software development may end up badly, if you chose the wrong software development company…
+Unfortunately, outsourcing software development may end up badly if you choose the wrong software development company…

-Often the scenario looks like this: an entrepreneur with a great product is looking for the way to scale it and grow.
+Often the scenario looks like this: an entrepreneur with a great product is looking for a way to scale it and grow.
 Usually, they end up with the cheapest team of developers.
-This cooperation in most cases is limited to sending the product brief to the software house and… paying the invoices.
+This cooperation, in most cases, is limited to sending the product brief to the software house and… paying the invoices.
 What happens next?
-Communication turns out to be quite difficult with cultural and time differences, the outsourced team is slower than promised, the code is messy and lacking some of the core functionalities.
+Communication turns out to be quite difficult with cultural and time differences, the outsourced team is slower than promised, and the code is messy and lacking some of the core functionalities.

 What is the result?

-The entrepreneur is getting more and more irritated, the product itself is far from what it should look like and in the end business seems not to be profitable anymore.
+The entrepreneur is getting more and more irritated.
+The product itself is far from what it should look like, and in the end, the business seems not to be profitable anymore.

 That’s the wrong way to do software development outsourcing.